Key to blog text;

 Bold highlighting = Important terms and concepts.
 Blue highlighting = Words, terms, and concepts containing primarily a spiritual sense or TRUTH.
 Red highlighting = Words, terms, and concepts containing a sense directly related to The Lord Himself or LOVE.
 Gray highlighting = Words, terms, and concepts relating to Evil and Hell.
 Italic letters in (parentheses) = My emphasis

-“To him who overcomes I will grant to sit with Me in My throne, even as I also overcame and have sat down with My Father in His throne” (Revelation 3:21 MKJV).
+“To him who overcomes I will grant to sit with Me in My throne, even as I also overcame and have sat down with My Father in His throne” (Revelation 3:21)

 What is “to sit with Me in my throne?

-For “to sit with Me in My throne”, means not to sit on a high place in glory and authority with the Lord Jesus, like we have achieved something special.
-The meaning of “throne” is heaven.
-For where God is, there is heaven located.
-For every Christian knows, that God is still on the throne.
+For “to sit with Me in My throne”, does not mean to sit on a high place in glory and authority with the Lord Jesus,

 “I have spoken these things to you so that you might have peace in Me.
 In the world you shall have tribulation, but be of good cheer.
 I have overcome the world” (John 16:33).

 So heaven (“throne”) is for those “who overcomes I will grant to sit with Me in My throne“.
 The Lord is teaching spiritual principles that are found in His kingdom.
 That the salvation of our souls into eternal life (“throne”) is a process.
 And it is a life-long process.
 And at times, a difficult and hard process.

 At first we are “born again” into the Lord’s kingdom.
 After that we enter into that process which is called “regeneration“, becoming a new person fit to be one of God’s children in heaven.